rbowsley/lamplighthelp/source/3-1-0_Main_Menu.markdown

 Throughout this manual you will see instructions shown with an arrow, for example 'go to {{work}} -> view all on the main menu'.
 The arrow -> indicates the {{work}} sub- menu.

+You can also find out more about the main menu in our introductory training video below.

+<iframe width="640" height="564" src="https://player.vimeo.com/video/282516727" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>

 ###### core module